syyunn/graph-sampling/README.md

 ## DeepWalk
 DeepWalk deploys a truncated random walk to sample node sequences, and uses the skip-gram model to learn the representation of node sequences
 - only considers the first-order proximity between nodes.
+- only applies to unweighted networks

+## LINE
+- LINE is applicable for both weighted and unweighted networks
+- easily scales to large-scale networks with millions of nodes.
+- The problem is that embedding of some loosely-connected nodes, which have few connected edges, heavily depends on their connected neighbors and unconnected negative samples